 Once the court orders you to pay spousal or partner support, you must make the monthly spousal or partner support payments starting on the date the judge orders.
 In every case ordering spousal or partner support, the court will order that a wage assignment (also called “wage garnishment”) be issued and served.
 The wage assignment tells your employer to take the support payments out of your wages.

-The Law Offices of Edward Misleh, APC is a Sacramento law firm located in Sacramento, California that represents clients in Sacramento, California and in Northern California with the services they need and deserve when addressing their legal matters.
+The Law Offices of Edward Misleh, APC is a law firm that in Northern California with the services they need and deserve when addressing their legal matters.
 Our firm handles all aspects of California spousal support, to include: establishing spousal support, spousal support modification, and spousal support termination.
 Call now our Lawyer Hotline.
 Call now 321-951-9164.

 Support Wage Assignments